SarahCiscoFrance/RoomControl/README.md

 **1. Lighting**

 Here you can turn on/off the light.
-You can also automate the switching on of the light when 1 or more person are detected.
+You can also automate the switching on of the light when a presence is detected.

 **2. Electric blinds**